 The bottom line is that it’s very important for home buyers to shop around for a conventional mortgage with at least three lenders.

 Today’s rates are very low, and can be even lower with the right shopping practices.

-Check your conventional loan eligibility and rates today, or see if another loan type is better for you.Verify your new rate (Aug 10th, 2020)
+Check your conventional loan eligibility and rates today.Verify your new rate (Oct 27th, 2020)

 Step by Step Guide